 - Never Accepted in His Hometown: On a meta level.
 The book was written by a British author and takes place in Belgium, but in both countries the novel fell into obscurity; only in Japan is it a widely-beloved classic.

 - Parental Substitute: Nello's grandfather

 - Raised by Grandparents: Only one, the grandfather

 - Snow Means Death: Nello freezes to his death.

-- Spared by the Adaptation: Nello and Pastrache in both the 1959 and 1999 American films, as well as the 1997 anime film.
+- Spared by the Adaptation: Nello and Pastrache in both the 1959 and 1999 American films.

 - Crossing with Retcon, the trope was also done in this ad for Nissin cup noodles, which starts with the scene from the World Masterpiece Theater anime where Nello and Pastrache are dying in the cathedral.
 Thanks to Deus ex Machina and Gainax Ending, they survive in the most Mind Screw-y way possible.

 - Starving Artist: Nello has talent for drawing, but is too poor to even afford materials.

 - Too Good for This Sinful Earth: Nello again.